 In the next 12 months, the Covid-19 pandemic will likely still pose a threat to businesses at large.
 Nonetheless, the Group will continue to monitor consumer spending behaviour and focus on targeted strategies to drive sales.
 At the same time, cost control measures such as manpower planning and overhead cost control will continue to be enforced.

 The Group is currently undergoing a restructuring exercise to restore the financial position of the Group with an aim to submit a resumption proposal to SGX-ST for the trading of the Company's shares to resume since the suspension on 18 June 2018.
 Further to the extension of time up to 16 June 2020 granted by SGX-ST for the submission of a trading resumption proposal, on 11 September 2020, SGX-ST has further informed the Company that it had no objection to the Company's application for a further 12-month extension up to 15 June 2021 for the submission of a trading resumption proposal subject to certain conditions.
+On 11 June 2021, the Company made an application to SGX-ST to seek for a further extension of time of up to 6 months until 15 December 2021 to submit the resumption proposal.
+The Company is currently seeking for a further extension of time from SGX-ST to submit a trading resumption proposal as the impact from the Covid-19 pandemic remains uncertain.
 Completion of the restructuring exercise would improve the financial position of the Company.